napper1/python-payway/README.md

 # Testing

-1. Sign up for a PayWay sandbox account: https://www.payway.com.au/sandbox
-2. Test the integration by adding your PayWay REST API keys to your local environment.
-These keys are in Account Settings > `REST API Keys`.
-Copy your `Publishable` and `Secret` API keys.
-3. `export PAYWAY_PUBLISHABLE_API_KEY="your PayWay Publishable API Key"`
-4. `export PAYWAY_SECRET_API_KEY="your PayWay Secret API Key"`
-5. Run the tests to ensure the integration is working.
-`python -m unittest discover tests`
+1. Run the tests using `python -m unittest discover tests`